brittinator/OhMyBeats---Ada-Capstone/Procedure.md

 # Step 5
 ## Arduino Code
-My Arduino code is also on Github [here](https://github.com/brittinator/OhMyBeats---Ada-Capstone/blob/master/musicalLeds/musicalLeds.ino).
+My Arduino code is on Github [here](https://github.com/brittinator/OhMyBeats---Ada-Capstone/blob/master/musicalLeds/musicalLeds.ino).

-This code is written in Arduino's language and (I've been told) is similar to Java and C++.
+This code is written in Arduino's language which in based on C++.
 The whole Arduino interface is built upon loops, so you'll see a bunch of those in the following code.
 It's purpose is to control the LEDs on the hat.
 It will be receiving a string of 12 characters long from the computer.

 ```
 #include <Adafruit_NeoPixel.h>